Safety Achievement Awards Rules & Regulations

 G. Operation of the Achievement Program

 Manufacture Alabama shall have access to these records at all times.
-Manufacture Alabama will prepare and submit a quarterly statistical report of combined experience of all participants, in such form as designated.
-After summarizing the results, a copy of the summary will be sent to each participating company.
-The participating plants will submit quarterly reports of safety experience to Manufacture Alabama on forms that will be provided.
+The participating plants will submit an annual report of safety experience to Manufacture Alabama on form provided.
 (The plant safety departments as needed may reproduce copies).
 These reports will contain the following information:

 - NAICS 6-digit Code

-- Employment at the end of the quarter
+- Employment at the start and end of the year.

 - Total number of “Employees of Exposure Hours” worked during the applicable period.
 (Year To Date)